jenkinsci/performance-plugin/docs/RunTests.md

 ## Jenkins GUI Configuration
 If you are using GUI-based job configs for Jenkins, choose "Run Performance Test" step from "Add build step" menu:

 ![](run_step_choice.png)

 In the field that appears, you can simply specify path to your JMeter test plan file.
-This is Taurus' capability due to high popularity of JMeter:
+This is Taurus capability due to high popularity of JMeter:

 ![](run_jmeter.png)